Potnislab/AtDep_2021_metagenome/README.md

 # AtDep 2021 Metagenome

-This repository provides supporting information for the manuscript **"Adaptation of microbial communities associated with the phyllosphere in response to biotic and abiotic stress"** which has been submitted for peer review.
+This repository provides supporting information for the manuscript **Adaptation of microbial communities associated with the phyllosphere in response to biotic and abiotic stress** Rishi Bhandari<sup>1<sup>, Alvaro Saez Sanz2, Courtney P. Leisner3, and Neha Potnis1 1 Department of Entomology and Plant Pathology, Auburn University, Auburn, Alabama AL 36849 2 Department of Crop, Soil and Environmental Sciences, Auburn University, Auburn, Alabama AL 36849 3 Department of Biological Sciences, Auburn University, Auburn, Alabama AL 36849

+which has been submitted for peer review.
 The preprint of the manuscript is now available biorxiv (https://www.biorxiv.org/content/10.1101/2022.10.14.512112v1).

 **Abstract**